Main navigation | Main content

 See the Full Schedule.

-A 1-day Check & Connect Preparation and Implementation Training open to those attending the Student Engagement Conference.
+A 1-day Check & Connect Preparation and Implementation Training is available for those attending the Student Engagement Conference.
+Community members and professionals interested in this training are also invited to attend.
+Limited to 30 participants.

 The conference will be held at McNamara Alumni Center on the campus of the University of Minnesota, 200 Oak St. SE, Minneapolis, MN 55455.
 We have a limited number of rooms blocked out at The Commons and The Dobbletree hotels.
 Please call and tell them you would like a room in the Check & Connect Conference Room Block to receive the discount.